Search

 Duty-free allowance

-Individual travelers over 18 years of age can bring a maximum of one liter of alcoholic and 200 cigarettes, 25 cigars, or 200 grams of Tobacco for personal use into the country.
+Individual travellers over 18 years of age can bring a maximum of one litre of alcohol and 200 cigarettes, 25 cigars, or 200 grams of Tobacco for personal use into the country.

-Goods not exceeding more than $200 from the duty-free shops within one month of arrival may be exempted from customs along with all personal effects, as long as it is for personal use.
+Goods not exceeding $200 from the duty-free shops within one month of arrival may be exempted from customs along with all personal effects, as long as it is for personal use.

 There is a foreign currency limit of approximately $10,000 (or its equivalent) and a local currency limit of 5,000 Egyptian Pounds that can be brought in or taken out of the country.

-Precious items purchased in Egypt, such as Gold and Silver, can only be exported in small quantities if it is clear it is for personal use.
+Precious items purchased in Egypt, such as Gold and Silver, can only be exported in small quantities if it is clearly for personal use.